High Porosity Hair Explained: Why It Frizzes, Dries Fast + Needs Special Care

 2. Condition regularly

 This is key to help restore and retain moisture.
-Use a deep conditioner or hair mask at least once a week, and leave it on for 15-20 minutes to allow it to penetrate the hair cuticles.
+Use a deep conditioner or hair mask at least once a week and leave it on for 15-20 minutes to allow it to penetrate the hair cuticles.

 3. Wash your hair in warm (not hot!) water

 We know hot showers can be super soothing, but they have the complete opposite effect on your hair.
-Hot water zaps moisture, keeping the cuticle layer lifted and your hair dry and brittle.
+Hot water zaps moisture, keeping the cuticle layer lifted and making your hair dry and brittle.

 Cold water helps to close the cuticle layer and lock in moisture from your conditioner or hair mask.